Eufy E40 ($34.99) is the better dual-network wallet tracker; Chipolo Pop ($29) wins on alarm volume and battery life for keychains.

 Bottom Line

-Get the Eufy SmartTrack Card E40 if you need a wallet tracker that works on both Apple Find My and Google Find Hub simultaneously.
+Get the Eufy SmartTrack Card E40 if you need a wallet tracker that can be set up with either Apple Find My or Google Find Hub.
 Get the Chipolo Pop if battery convenience, alarm volume, and lower cost matter more than the card form factor.
-Both are strong dual-network trackers -- the right pick depends on where you plan to attach it.
+Both are strong dual-platform trackers -- the right pick depends on where you plan to attach it.

 Frequently Asked Questions